Preconstruction Services are the services we offer at the beginning of the design process, well before construction begins.

 The Benefits of Preconstruction Services:

-- Constructability issues are addressed prior to construction and creative cost saving construction alternatives can be explored.
+- Constructablity — Construction challenges are addressed prior to construction; creative cost saving construction alternatives can be explored.

-Every builder will make some effort to estimate a project’s costs, but most cannot afford to spend the time it takes to estimate a project to the level of detail necessary to actually be useful.
-Having a background in project management with one of the world’s leading global technology corporations, Steve Howell recognized early on how the strategic use of technology could improve efficiencies in his home building business.
+Having a background in project management as a software engineer, Steve Howell recognized early on how the strategic use of technology could improve efficiencies in his home building business.
 As a result, he developed a proprietary software system called BuildSmart which:

 - Provides the complete cost of a project up front, resulting in fewer change orders once the project is under construction